RDU Small Business Programs

 - N.C.
 Department of Administration: Historically Underutilized Businesses (NCDOA HUB)*

-- Carolinas Minority Supplier Development Council (CMSDC), or any affiliate council of the National Minority Supplier Development Council (NMSDC)*
+- Carolinas-Virginias Minority Supplier Development Council (CVMSDC), or any affiliate council of the National Minority Supplier Development Council (NMSDC)*

 *Firms which hold these certifications must submit the Business Size Verification Form and supporting documentation to the Small Business Office in order to be used to meet MWSB participation goals.

-The Disadvantaged Business Enterprise (DBE) Program was created to provide a level playing field for small minority- and women-owned companies that wish to do business with RDU on federally-funded contracts.
+The DBE Program was created to provide a level playing field for small minority- and women-owned companies that wish to do business with RDU on federally-funded contracts.
+The Airport Authority’s Disadvantaged Business Enterprise (DBE) Program is administered in accordance with the regulations of the U.S. Department of Transportation.

 Businesses interested in becoming certified as DBEs must complete and submit an application through the N.C.
 Unified Certification Program (NCUCP) to the N.C.
 Department of Transportation.
 Upon approval, these companies can be used by RDU to meet the DBE goals for federally-funded contracts.